-Welcome to the summer edition of Email Express, the communications tool utilized by Princeton Independent School District.
-It is distributed periodically throughout the summer to keep you informed.
+Welcome to the Email Express, the communications tool utilized by Princeton Independent School District.
+It is distributed weekly throughout the year to keep you informed.
 Districtwide events are featured at the top, followed by a section for each campus to make information easier to navigate.We encourage suggestions on how we can improve our communications, so feel free to email jcollins@princetonisd.

 net with your ideas.In addition, like the Princeton Independent School District Facebook page and follow Twitter @princetonisd to stay up-to-date, as well.
 These accounts are also linked to the district website at www.princetonisd.net so you do not need social media to see the postings.
 In addition, Princeton ISD has an official Instagram page to showcase photos from around the district.
 Follow @PrincetonISD on Instagram to see the kids in action.